We can offer you detailed information, including formal legal advice, on any form of donation outlined below.

 Unlike some medical charities WHC is not a membership organisation.
 We are delighted to receive regular or one-off donations for the expert help we offer but do not believe this is a basis to offer further services for a fee.
 Information is freely available on this website or through personal contact with our nurse advisors.
 Feedback suggests that women prefer to take our advice and then ‘move on.’

 We are not resourced to organise and manage large scale or frequent fundraising events.
-However, we will always consider your ideas for raising money and offer materials and prizes.
+However, we will always consider your ideas for raising money.
 Events calendar

 WHC does not have a trading company but we gratefully receive donations of gifts that are suitable for auction or raffle prizes.